Whale Watching in Uvita, Costa Rica: All you need to know

 The tour has broadly five phases.
 While you will definitely experience all of it, let us give you some details on what to expect, from the booking till the end of the tour.

 The booking formalities are straightforward.
-We paid (as we booked at the office directly and not in advance) for our seats, filled up a form with normal personal details, signed that our life is our responsibility (obviously) and all set to go.
-Then we waited for our turn while watching the previous group gearing up.
+After we arrived at their office, and parked our car in the parking lot, we filled up a form with basic personal details, signed that our life is our responsibility (obviously) and all set to go.

 The guide showed up after some sometime.
 He did a brief bilingual introduction with our group and led us to the Marino Ballena National Park entrance.